Effective Date: August 18, 2021

 We may collect information directly from you if you use our Sites, visit our office locations, or communicate with us.
 This information may include the following, depending on how you interact with Wiley:

-- Contact details, such as your name, email address, postal address and telephone number;
+- Contact details, such as your name, email address, postal address, telephone number, and social media handle;

 - Payment information, such as a credit or debit card number;